peter-joy-debug/ANDROID-DEVELOPMENT-COURSE/Lab 4 _ ID _ hndayish/README.txt

 Lab 4 Project
 _____________

+- While grading , I would like you to consider the project in (Lab 4 Directory instead of Old Version)

 To complete this app, I used the approaches from various sources including but not limited to the official documentaion of Jetpack Compose